P.O.W. The Escape: Filming

 Photography started on July 8, 1985, and it was reported complete by the trade press on September 12.
 Filming coincided with monsoon season, which was a conscious decision to give it a more intense look, but it did not suffer any major delay as a result.
 The region of Pagsanjan, Laguna, served as a major backdrop.
 The shoot was subject to stringent security measures due to the combined threat of Communist and Islamic guerrilla groups fighting Ferdinand Marcos' army, who was guarding the crew.
 Vehicles and itineraries to the shooting locations changed regularly to dissuade attacks, and Carradine seldom left the crew's headquarters at the Manila Hotel during his spare time.

 The veteran actor, having worked many times in the Philippines, was very selective about his food, contrary to most of his colleagues.
-He and co-star Charles Grant, who followed his advice as the two had become fast friends, were among the few to net get sick.
+He and co-star Charles Floyd, who followed his advice as the two had become fast friends, were among the few to not get sick.
 Actor Phil Brock worked through a hepatitis.
 Greg Walker had been hired as Carradine's stunt double, but he had to be sent home early after catching dysentery.
 Concurrently, South African stuntman and friend Allan Oberholzer had fallen out of favor with the authorities of his country, and was looking for a way out.
 Carradine arranged for him to join him in the Philippines, and he became his new double.